JohnTroony/BeepTok/README.md

 * `!stats` - Prints current IRC users subscribed for Twitter notification (when mentioned on IRC).

 ## Notifications
 IRC mention notifications are sent as DMs to the IRC user having a Twitter account.
+If the user has set SMS notifications of Twitter the better.

 - If Message is too long (> 140 characters), a predefined message is sent instead
 ![Bot notification 1](img/bot1.png) First part before : shows the IRC user who mentioned you, then the predefined message followed by the IRC channel.